-- System limits - The maximum number of ASAI links is four for R5s, eight for R5i, and eight for R5r. - The maximum number of active-notification associations is 300 for R5s and R5i, and 10,000 for R5r. - The maximum number of adjunct-control associations is 75 for R5s, 300 for R5i, and 3,000 for R5r.
+- System limits - The maximum number of ASAI links is eight for R6vs, R6si, and sixteen for R6r. - The maximum number of active-notification associations is 300 for R6si, R6vs, and 10,000 for R6r. - The maximum number of adjunct-control associations is 300 for R6vs, R6si, and 3,000 for R6r.
 This number consists of the total active Third Party Make Call (or Third Party Take Control Calls) plus any in-progress Third Party Call Control requests (made over a domain control association).
-It also includes outstanding adjunct routing requests as well as outstanding feature and value query requests. - The ECS sets aside internal resources for the maximum number of domain-control station associations (250 for R5s, 2,000 for R5i, and 6,000 for R5r).
-When multiple domain-control associations (maximum of two) are controlling the same station, each association uses resources from the pool.
-Thus, when there are two controllers per station, then the number of stations that may be domain-controlled is 125, 1,000, or 3,000, respectively. - The ECS sets aside internal resources for the maximum number of domain-control split associations (99 for R5s and R5i and 600 for R5r), which is the maximum number of hunt groups. - The maximum number of call-classifier originators is 20 for R5s, 40 for R5i, and 600 for R5r.
-This number determines the maximum number of outbound switch-classified calls using a call classifier resource that may be in progress simultaneously.
-Such calls require the call classifier until the call is classified (destination answers or call is dropped), and then the ECS releases the classifier.
-This number does not limit the number of connected outbound switch-classified calls active at a given time. - The maximum number of simultaneous billing change requests is 25 for R5s, 100 for R5i, and 1000 for R5r. - Per station domain:
+It also includes outstanding adjunct routing requests as well as outstanding feature and value query requests. - The ECS sets aside internal resources for the maximum number of domain-control station associations (2,000 for R6vs, R6si, and 6,000 for R6r).
+When multiple domain-control associations are controlling the same station, each association uses resources from the pool.
+For example, when there are two controllers per station, the number of stations that may be domain-controlled is 1,000, or 3,000, respectively. - The ECS sets aside internal resources for the maximum number of domain-control split associations (99 for R6vs, R6si, and 600 for R6r), which is the maximum number of hunt groups. - The maximum number of call-classifier originators is 80 for R6vs, R6si, and 600 for R6r.
+This number determines the maximum number of outbound switch-classified calls that may be in the process of being classified simultaneously.
+Such calls may or may not require the call classifier.
+This number does not limit the number of connected outbound switch-classified calls active at a given time. - The maximum number of simultaneous billing change requests is 100 for R6vs, R6si, and 1000 for R6r. - The maximum number of simultaneous Selective Listening Disconnected Paths is 75 for R6vs, R6si, and 300 for R6r. - Per station domain: